kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 ---
 title: How to Make Passwordless Authentication from Scratch with Ruby on Rails
 description: In this post we will create a simple yet effective authentication using passwordless method or so called "magic link" method.
 The main idea is to understand what is the idea behind these method and how to program one without using any gems.
-tags: ['Ruby on Rails']
+tags: ["Ruby on Rails"]
-image: {src: './how-to-make-passwordless-auth.png', alt: 'alt text'}
+image: { src: "./how-to-make-passwordless-auth.png", alt: "alt text" }
 publishDate: 04/05/2024
-relatedPosts: ['setting-up-devcontainer-for-ruby-on-rails']
+relatedPosts: ["setting-up-devcontainer-for-ruby-on-rails"]
 ---

 ## Intro

 I find passwordless authentication to be a better alternative to normal authentication with login and password because it really annoys me every time to generate and save a new password.
 So I am always looking for better alternatives.
 For example, social authentication.
 I wrote about it [here](blog/how-to-setup-google-login-with-ruby-on-rails).

 This particular method is another way to request registration via email, inspired by the [**authentication-zero library**](https://github.com/lazaronixon/authentication-zero/), but I've made it simpler and more straightforward.